wackywu/Samples-Java/README.md

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Java.

 #Overview
-This repository has some examples each in different folders:
+This repository has some examples in different folders:
 * samples
 * webdesigner
 * webfx